acbart/acbart.github.io/_posts/2018-08-26-communication-in-cs.md

+---
+layout: post
-# How do we Teach Communication in CS?
+title: How do we Teach Communication in CS?
+---

 *posted Jun 20, 2013, 2:41 PM*